 In 2008 Finavia composed its Climate and Energy Program and started evaluating its carbon footprint.

-In 2011 Finavia joined the Airport Carbon Accreditation (ACA) programme of Airports Council International Europe (ACI/E).
-In 2017 Helsinki Airport was accredited on Level 3+ (Neutrality) followed by Lapland Airports in 2019.
+In 2011 Finavia joined the Airport Carbon Accreditation (ACA) scheme of Airports Council International Europe (ACI/E).
+In 2022 Helsinki Airport and four of Lapland Airports were accredited on the highest Level 4+ (Transition).

 The rest of the network follows same principles of carbon management outside the formal ACA procedure.

-The steps laid out in our climate programme enabled us to achieve carbon neutrality in our own operations at all our airports in 2019.
+The steps laid out in our climate programme enabled us to achieve carbon neutrality in our own operations at all our airports already in 2019.

 CO2 emissions caused by Finavia's own operations have been reduced and the residual emission have been offset.
 We use zero-emission wind power and generate electricity ourselves using solar panels.
 At all our airports, we have replaced diesel fuel with renewable diesel produced from waste and residual materials.
-In heating, we use renewable sources of energy, such as pellets, when possible.
-Half of our airports are heated using Finnish wood-based biofuel.
+We expand the use of renewable motor-oil for nonregistered machinery and emergency electricity production.
+Half of our airports are heated using Finnish wood-based biofuel and we source renewable thermal energy from district heating networks.
 Finavia has also invested in energy efficiency improvements.

-We offset our remaining emissions by funding ACA-compliant projects that reduce $CO_2$ emissions in developing countries.
+We offset our remaining emissions by funding ACA-compliant projects that reduce CO_2 emissions in developing countries.

 In 2019, we signed the ACI/E commitment to net zero carbon emissions by 2050.
 In 2021 we signed an even more ambitious ACI/E target aiming at 2030.
-However, Finavia is proceeding faster and aim to achieve Net Zero emissions by 2025..
-Net zero emissions mean that our airports' own CO2 emissions will be so small that we can capture them from the atmosphere.
+However, Finavia is proceeding faster and aim to achieve Net Zero emissions by 2025.
+Net zero emissions mean that our airports' own CO_2 emissions will be so small that we can capture them from the atmosphere.